AslakHol/curriculum-2016H/chapter6-css-intro.md

 border-color: #0060A3;
 ```

-In stead of defining each property on a separate line, you can use the border shorthand, e.g. for the example above you would write:
+Instead of defining each property on a separate line, you can use the border shorthand, e.g. for the example above you would write:

 ```css
 border: 4px dashed #0060A3;